apache/stanbol/commons/solr/README.md

     CoreContainer defaultSolrServer;
     ServiceReference ref = bundleContext.getServiceReference(
         CoreContainer.class.getName())
-    if(ref != null){
+    if(ref != null) {
-        defaultSolrServer = (CoreContainer)bundleContext.getService(ref);
+        defaultSolrServer = (CoreContainer) bundleContext.getService(ref);
     } else {
         defaultSolrServer = null; //no SolrServer available
     }

-It is also possible to track services by using the OSGI ServiceTracker utility.
+It is also possible to track service registration and unregistration events by using the OSGI ServiceTracker utility.

 The above Code snippet would always return the SolrServer with the highest priority (the highest value for the "service.ranking" property).
 However the OSGI Service Registry allows also to obtain/track service by the usage of filters.
 For specifying such filters it is important to know what metadata are provided when services are registered with the OSGI Service Registry.

 #### Metadata for CoreContainer: